RobinTail/express-zod-api/README.md

 });
 ```

+In order to configure `compression` more precisely, install the `@types/compression` package for assistance.

 ## Enabling HTTPS

 The modern API standard often assumes the use of a secure data transfer protocol, confirmed by a TLS certificate, also